letaprodoit/lapdi-facepile/README.txt

 == Description ==

-Facepile allows you to add wordpress users photo icons to your blog's website in grid format.
+The Software People's (TSP) Facepile plugin allows you to add wordpress users photo icons to your blog's website in grid format.

+= Shortcodes =

+Add a `Facepile` to posts and pages by using a shortcode inside your text or evaluated from within your theme.
+You may override page/post `Facepile` options with shortcode attributes defined on the plugin's settings page.

+* `[tsp-facepile]` - Will display a facepile with the default options defined in the plugin's settings page.
+* `[tsp-facepile title="Facepile" shownames="Y" tspfcp_rows="4" tspfcp_cols="4" widththumb="80" heightthumb="80" beforetitle="" aftertitle=""]` - Will override all attributes defined on the plugin's settings page.

 == Installation ==

-1. Upload `tsp_facepile` to the `/wp-content/plugins/` directory
+1. Upload `tsp-facepile` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. After installation, refer to the `TSP Facepile` settings page for more detailed instructions on setting up your shortcodes.
 4. Facepile widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `TSP Facepile` widget to your sidebar menu.